Skip to content

 # $ conda deactivate

-When installing packages to this environment, it is recommended to install all necessary packages at once so that conda can reconcile the dependencies.
-If you plan to use this environment in Jupyter Lab or Jupyter Notebook, you will need to include the packages ipykernel and ipython_genutils.
-The command to install packages to your environment will look something like this (remove or replace the "..." with more packages as desired):
+When installing packages into the environment, it is recommended to install all necessary packages at once so that conda can reconcile dependencies.
+If you plan to use this environment in Jupyter Lab or Jupyter Notebook, include ipykernel and ipython_genutils:

 conda install -n myenv ipykernel ipython_genutils numpy scipy ...

-For more information, see this section of the Conda documentation on creating and managing environments.
+For more information, see the Conda documentation on creating and managing environments.

-Once the environment is built, you can activate it using
+Once the environment is built, activate it using:

 conda activate myenv

-When activated all package installations, both conda and pip, goes into this environment and will not interfere with the base conda environment.
+When activated, all package installations (both conda and pip) go into this environment and will not interfere with the base conda environment.

-The current default Anaconda and Miniforge modules should now be configured to run source config_conda.sh, which will allow the use of the conda commands in SLURM submission scripts, but older versions may still require source config_conda.sh before any conda commands in SLURM scripts.
+The current default Anaconda and Miniforge modules should be configured to run source config_conda.sh, which allows the use of conda commands in SLURM submission scripts.
+Older versions may still require source config_conda.sh explicitly before any conda commands in SLURM scripts.

 Python distributions

-Users who are planning to do larger scale calculations potentially using MPI4PY or requiring specific compilers and libraries, the recommended distribution is named Python.
-Please note that this these require loading of pre-requisites, such as compilers, MPI and/or CUDA libraries, as detailed in the Overview section.
+Users planning larger scale calculations potentially using MPI4PY, or requiring specific compilers and libraries, should use the distribution named Python.
+Note that these require loading prerequisites — compilers, MPI and/or CUDA libraries — as detailed in the Overview section.

-Please note that there are several versions of the toolchains such as the foss or intel toolchain.
-Each with multiple versions of Python.
-Please choose the one appropriate for you.
-Note that after having chosen your toolchain use module avail Python to see versions available.
+There are several versions of toolchains such as foss or intel, each with multiple versions of Python.
+After choosing a toolchain, use module avail Python to see available versions.

 Python distributions requiring a GCCcore module

-Starting in 2019, the pre-requisites and site-package contents of the distributions named Python have changed significantly.
-The modules can be loaded after loading a GCCcore compiler, which is show in the output of the module spider command.
-These Python distributions do not contain site-packages depending on an MPI or BLAS library, such as MPI4PY, numpy or scipy.
-To access such MPI and/or BLAS dependent packages loading a SciPy-bundle-module is required, which require a compiler and an MPI module.
+Starting in 2019, the prerequisites and site-package contents of distributions named Python changed significantly.
+These modules can be loaded after loading a GCCcore compiler as shown in the module spider output.
+They do not contain site-packages depending on an MPI or BLAS library (such as MPI4PY, numpy, or scipy).
+To access such packages, load a SciPy-bundle module, which requires a compiler and MPI module.
 Use module spider SciPy-bundle to see what is available.

-By default the SciPy-bundle will load a Python 3 module.
-If you require a Python 2 module, load that prior to loading SciPy-bundle.
+By default SciPy-bundle will load a Python 3 module.
+If you require Python 2, load it before loading SciPy-bundle.

 Biopython

-For users working in bioinformatics on of the Biopython packages is most likely the desired one.
+For users working in bioinformatics, one of the Biopython packages is most likely the desired choice.

 Python site-packages (aka.
 Python packages)

-The distribuitons provided by LUNARC have large number of site-packages (aka.
-Python packages) installed.
-Users are encouraged to list the set of installed packages to verify that all needed packages are in place.
+The distributions provided by LUNARC have a large number of site-packages installed.
+Users are encouraged to verify that all needed packages are in place.

 conda list